Archiving the COVID-19 Experience at Washington University

 The students in the class “Health and Disease in World History,” taught by Corinna Treitel, are constructing an archive of primary sources related to the pandemic experiences of the Washington University community, and some of that material will come to University Archives.
 The students are working in small groups on topics ranging from social distancing and mental health to inequality/protest and scientific responses.
 They are gathering photos, conducting interviews, recording memories, and assembling many other kinds of sources.
 Along the way, they are learning what archives do, where primary sources come from, and how historical knowledge is built from the primary sources that archives collect.

 In order to build these archival collections, I have collaborated with my colleagues on the University Libraries’ Department of Special Collections Web Archiving Team—Robert Manley, Gail Walters, and Sarah Weeks—who have worked to capture the various websites with Archive-It.
-I have also worked with Anne Cleary and Rachel Twedt in Public Affairs to coordinate campus images for archiving.
+I have also worked with Anne Cleary and Rachel Twedt in University Marketing & Communications to coordinate campus images for archiving.
 If you’d like more information about these collecting efforts, please contact me at email@example.com.

 This article first appeared on the Center for the Humanities’ blog, Human Ties: Stories in the Humanities.